robcast/digilib/doc/src/site/markdown/iiif-api.md

 where `digilib-webapp` is the name of the digilib web application in the servlet container.

 The value of `iiif-prefix` is defined by the `iiif-prefix` parameter in [digilib-config](digilib-config.html).
 The default value is "IIIF".
+You can optionally specify the the IIIF API version by appending `/1/`, `/2/`, or `/3/` to the prefix.

 The `identifier` part of the URL must not contain slashes.
 Since the identifier is mapped to the digilib fn-parameter, which is a filesystem path that likely contains slashes separating subdirectories, all